iobis/sg-12-training/dataset.md

 ## Creating a notebook

-Close the terminal, navigate to `sg-12-dataset/scripts`, and create a new R notebook.
+Close the terminal, navigate to `sg-12-dataset/scripts`, and create a new R notebook at `sg-12-dataset/scripts/<yourname>.ipynb`.

 ## Processing the dataset

 An example solution is available at <https://github.com/pieterprovoost/sg-12-dataset/blob/develop/scripts/pieter.ipynb>.
-If necessary, download the notebook from GitHub and upload it to your scripts folder.
+If necessary, download the notebook from GitHub and upload it to your scripts folder, or copy it from the scratch folder to your scripts folder.

+### What to try

+- Determine which core and extension tables you will need.
+- Combine the ASV table, the taxonomy table, and the sample metadata into a Darwin Core occurrence table.
+Keep in kind that any ASV can occur in multiple samples.
+- Use the `obistools` package for taxon matching.
+Optionally fix some of the non matching names manually.
+- Use the `obistools` package for checking coordinates.
+- Use the `obistools` package for checking dates.
+- Use the `obistools` package to check for missing fields.
+- Create an ExtendedMeasurementOrFact table.
+Possible measurements are sequence reads, sample size, and DNA concentration.
+Note that not all of these have terms in the NERC vocabulary server.
+- Create a DNADerivedData table.
+Some of the information can be found in the metadata file.
+- Write the individual tables to the `dwc/<yourname>` directory.
-To generate a Darwin Core Archive from Darwin Core data frames, you can use the <https://github.com/pieterprovoost/r-dwca-writer> package.
+- To generate a Darwin Core Archive from Darwin Core data frames, you can use the <https://github.com/pieterprovoost/r-dwca-writer> package.

 ## Pushing your work to GitHub